day50-dev/Petsitter/README.md

 <a href=https://pypi.org/project/petsitter><img src=https://badge.fury.io/py/petsitter.svg/?1></a>
 </p>

-**Petsitter**, part of the [DAY50](https://day50.dev) suite of open-source tools for on-prem local AI workflows, is an OpenAI-compatible proxy that layers smart harnesses on top of language models to give them capabilities they don't natively have.
+**Petsitter** is an OpenAI-compatible proxy that layers smart harnesses on top of language models to give them capabilities they don't natively have.
 It also makes finicky behaviors reliable and dependable.

 Smaller models can't do tool calling?
 Petsitter tricks them into it.
 Need structured JSON output?
 Petsitter will loop until it gets it right.